stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ## productivity & culture

-The easy quick wins are to start with are these five for productivity and culture.
+The easy quick wins are to start with these five core features for productivity and culture.

 ### @org-design